GStreamer/gstreamer/gst-launch.markdown

 section*pipeline description* below or consult the GStreamer documentation.

-Please note that *gst-launch* is primarily a debugging tool for developers and users.
+Please note that *gst-launch-1.0* is primarily a debugging tool for developers and users.
 You should not build applications on top of it.
 For applications, use the gst\_parse\_launch() function of the GStreamer API as an easy way to construct pipelines from pipeline descriptions.

 ## Options

-*gst-launch* accepts the following options:
+*gst-launch-1.0* accepts the following options:

 **--help**